 Attach submissions as a PDF or Word file and email to email@example.com with “JURF submission” in the subject line.
 There should be two files.
 One will be the title page only as described in Manuscript Guidelines #5 below.
 The other will be the full article with a title page that does not include any identifying information about the author.
 Please be careful to remove any information that may identify the author or affiliation from the second file.

 The Mark Bertus Prize will be awarded annually for the best paper in the JURF.
-Authors of the top three articles in the Summer 2017 issue will be invited to present their research at the Financial Management Association meeting in Boston, on October 11-14, 2017.
+Authors of the top three articles in the Fall 2019 issue will be invited to present their research at the Financial Management Association meeting in New Orleans, on October 23-26, 2019.
 A panel of judges will select the winner who will receive $1,000.

 All articles are subject to blind review by faculty.
 Recognizing that the typical “revise and resubmit” model of most academic journals is not optimal given the time constraints of undergraduates the JURF will follow a no revisions policy.
 Authors will receive a yes or no along with a full referee report that may recommend extensions or suggestions for future research.
 Simple cosmetic changes may be required prior to publication.